Can cats eat avocado?

 As this study shows, lactating livestock who eat avocado leaves are subject to mammary inflammation and the inability to secrete milk.

-You should contact your veterinarian immediately if your cat eats avocado leaves.
+You should contact your vet immediately if your cat eats avocado leaves.

 Can Cats Eat Avocado Seeds?

-Each avocado has a single large, golf ball-sized seed in the center that comprises approximately 15% of the entire fruit.
+Each avocado has a single large, golf ball-sized seed in the center.
+It comprises approximately 15% of the entire fruit.

-It’s easy to see why this golf-ball sized seed would be an attractive toy to a cat.
+This golf-ball sized seed is an attractive toy to a cat.

-But under no circumstances should your cat be allowed to play with an avocado pit.
+But under no circumstances let your cat play with an avocado pit.

 Aside from the toxic persin that it contains, this large, hard pit also poses a serious choking hazard for pets.
 If swallowed it could obstruct their esophagus or respiratory tract.